9VAC25-193-70. General permit.

 7. No sewage discharges to surface waters are permitted under this general permit.

 a.
-Within 180 days after the date of coverage under this general permit, the permittee shall develop or review and update, as appropriate, an Operations and Maintenance (O&M) Manual for the permitted facility.
-The O&M Manual shall include procedures and practices for the mitigation of pollutant discharges for the protection of state waters from the facility's operations and to ensure compliance with the requirements of the permit.
+Within 180 days after the date of coverage under this general permit, the permittee shall develop or review and update, as appropriate, an O&M manual for the permitted facility.
+The O&M manual shall include procedures and practices for the mitigation of pollutant discharges for the protection of state waters from the facility's operations and to ensure compliance with the requirements of the permit.
 The manual shall address, at a minimum:

-(1) Operations and maintenance practices for the wastewater treatment process units and chemical and material storage areas;
+(1) O&M practices for the process wastewater treatment units, if applicable, and chemical and material storage areas;

-(4) Temporary and long-term facility closure plans that shall include (i) treatment, removal, and final disposition of residual wastewater, contaminated storm water held at the facility, and solids; (ii) fate of structures; (iii) a removal plan for all exposed industrial materials; and (iv) description of the stabilization of land in which they were stored or placed;
+(4) Temporary and long-term facility closure plans that shall include (i) treatment, removal, and final disposition of residual wastewater, if applicable, contaminated stormwater held at the facility, and solids; (ii) fate of structures; (iii) a removal plan for all exposed industrial materials; and (iv) description of the stabilization of land in which they were stored or placed;

 (5) Testing requirements and procedures;

 (6) Recordkeeping and reporting requirements; and

 b.
 The permittee shall operate the treatment works in accordance with the O&M manual.
 The O&M manual shall be reviewed and updated at least annually and shall be signed and certified in accordance with Part III K of this permit.
 The O&M manual shall be made available for review by department personnel upon request.